What is Fractured Intent? How to Avoid This Content Mistake

 Remember, the key is to deliver on the promise you make and provide value that matches the intent behind the search query.
 By doing so, you’ll build a loyal audience and establish yourself as a trusted and reliable content creator.

-Fractured intent is when your title or thumbnail promises one thing, but the content delivers something else.
+Fractured intent means your title or thumbnail promises one thing, but the content delivers something else.

-How can RightBlogger help me avoid fractured intent while writing?
+How can RightBlogger help me avoid fractured intent when writing new posts?

 New:Autoblogging + Scheduling